-As part of our school self-evaluation process the teaching and learning provision at Longacre is systematically monitored by the Head of Pre-Prep, Director of Studies and the Head.
+As part of our school self-evaluation process the teaching and learning provision at Longacreis systematically monitored by the Head of Pre-Prep, Assistant Head (Academic) and the Head.

 The aim of monitoring is to raise standards by ensuring best efforts, encouraging reflective teaching and thus continually improving provision.
 The results of the observations are shared with the Governor's Education Committee at termly meetings.